 - Subtasks: Each step of the publication process (e.g., first draft, review, make edits, publish, etc.)

 - Add custom fields to track the status of the content piece (drafting, in review, etc.), type of content (blog post, whitepaper, etc), content channel, approval status, and more.
-To add custom fields, click the project header dropdown, and then Manage Custom Fields.
+Add custom fields to any project by clicking the blue Add Custom Fields link at the top of any project.

 - Once you’ve built out your content tasks, you can navigate to Calendar View from the project header.
 Save Calendar View as the default view by selecting View in the top left corner of the calendar and selecting Save as Default View for Everyone.
 That way, you can see your content schedule in context, and see when content is being worked on.
 You can also keep it in List or Board View.